andreransom58-coder/reconya/README.md

 ### Common Issues

-**Installation problems**
-- If `./install.sh` fails, try running it again with `sudo ./install.sh`
-- For manual installation, ensure you have Node.js 18+ installed
-- Run `npm run status` to check what's missing
-- Try running `npm run install` again

 **No devices found**
-- Run `npm run status` to check if nmap is installed and configured
+- Run `make status` to check if nmap is installed and configured
 - Check that you're on the same network segment as target devices

 **Services won't start**
-- Run `npm run stop` to kill any stuck processes
+- Run `make stop` to kill any stuck processes
-- Check `npm run status` for dependency issues
+- Check `make status` for dependency issues
-- Ensure ports 3000 and 3008 are available
+- Ensure port 3008 is available

 **Missing MAC addresses**
-- Run `npm run status` to verify nmap permissions
+- Run `make status` to verify nmap permissions
 - MAC addresses only visible on same network segment
 - Some devices may not respond to ARP requests

 **Permission denied errors**
-- The installer should handle nmap permissions automatically
+- Run `make setup-nmap` to configure nmap permissions
-- If issues persist, manually run: `sudo chmod u+s $(which nmap)`
+- Or manually run: `sudo chmod u+s $(which nmap)`

 **Services keep crashing**
-- Check if dependencies are properly installed with `npm run status`
 - Verify your `.env` configuration is correct
-- Try stopping and restarting: `npm run stop && npm run start`
+- Try stopping and restarting: `make stop && make start`
+- Check logs with: `make logs`

 **Windows SQLite CGO Error**
 - If you see "Binary was compiled with 'CGO_ENABLED=0', go-sqlite3 requires cgo to work":